RedHatQE/carbon/docs/users/definitions/execute.rst

         - No
         - n/a

+    *   - artifact_locations
+        - A dictionary of data collected during artifacts or a dictionary of additional log files to be considered by Carbon after execution
+          It is a dictionary of dir path as key and files in the dir as values.
+        - dict
+        - No
+        - n/a

     *   - ansible_options
         - git information for the tests in execution
         - dictionary of ansible options
         - No
         - n/a

 Hosts
 -----